git/git.github.io/rev_news/drafts/edition-80.md

   If you've never built Git yourself from scratch then the quickest way to get started is to clone the repo and run `make`.
-Start looking around the code base, read the `git log` messages, and start reading the new contributor documentation in the Documentation/ folder.
+Start looking around the code base, read the `git log` messages, and start reading the new contributor documentation in the `Documentation/` folder.

   A lot of effort has been put into making it easier to contribute to Git itself, but the community won't know about any of the pain points unless you reach out and illuminate what might be blind spots in our practices.

-  Setup your mail filters and subscribe to the Git mailing list once you're ready to start diving deeper.
+  Set up your mail filters and subscribe to the Git mailing list once you're ready to start diving deeper.
 There is a lot of activity, but there's also no shortage of things you can learn by reaching out and engaging with the community.